9 Ways To Be More Creative (And How To Get Inspired)

-I’d argue sometimes the second draft isn’t much better.
+And you could argue that sometimes the second draft isn’t much better.

-So I treat the rough drafts pretty roughly.
-And I treat art as an experiment or playtime until I hit a nugget of goodness.
+So treat your rough drafts pretty roughly.
+And treat your art as an experiment or playtime until you hit a nugget of goodness.

-The same goes for eBooks, captions, photos or anything else I create here.
-WordPress has an edit button and this is all just a work in progress.
+The same goes for eBooks, captions, photos or anything else you create.
+There’s an edit button and another day.
+And it’s all just a journey and a work in progress.

-I’ll probably never go back and edit everything, but the fact I can is reassuring.
+And while you’ll probably never go back and edit everything you’ve created, the fact you can is reassuring.

-Even if hypothetically we create something “perfect,” it actually never is because perfection is a benchmark that keeps rising whenever we meet it.
+Even if hypothetically you create something “perfect,” it never really is because perfection is a benchmark that rises whenever you meet it.

-The photos I considered gorgeous a few years ago I would have shot a bit differently today.
-And there’s nothing I ever write that I wouldn’t edit at least a little bit every time I re-read it.
+The photos you considered gorgeous a few years ago are captures that you’d probably shoot entirely differently today.
+And there’s probably nothing you’ll ever write that you wouldn’t edit upon re-reading.

-And so the best we can do is the best at that point of time.
+The best you can do is the best at this time.